freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./replace -f list.txt -c "comment"

     The replace utility will read a list of text replacements from a file and apply the changes to the cache dir.
-Type 'replace' without and command line arguments to see a full list of options.
+Type './replace' without and command line arguments to see a full list of options.
 The file must have the following
 format: